 Shiplap/woodwork on the walls.
 Love the look, but love it even more as a backdrop to vibrant, colorful belongings.
 You’ll see it a lot in our house, especially downstairs.

 Wood.
-We wanted to bring in a touch of rustic throughout the whole house wood without going overboard.
+We wanted to bring in a touch of rustic throughout the whole house without going overboard.
 You’ll see it in our mantels, ceiling beams, furniture and more.

 Grey.
 Whether it’s in the tile or on the walls or furniture, we wanted it to weave this color throughout the house so there was a consistent calming color to go along with all the vibrant colors we have in our furnishings.
-Speaking of grey, We did something we’ve never done before and chose to paint ALL the non-shiplap walls in the house my favorite color gray: Stonington Grey by Benjamin Moore.
+Speaking of grey, we did something we’ve never done before and chose to paint ALL the non-shiplap walls in the house my favorite color gray: Stonington Grey by Benjamin Moore.
 I LOVE IT.
 More on that for another blog post as the walls in the living room are white (Fondont by Sherwin Williams)

 Iron.
 We played with iron elements as a way to bring in a modern farmhouse vibe to all the wood and shiplap.
 You’ll see it in our curtain rod choices, our lighting choices, and more.